-The components for calculating the weights, person counts in participating projects and all (participating and non-participating) projects, are constructed from project level data.
+The components for calculating the weights-person counts in participating projects and person counts in all (participating and non-participating) projects-are constructed from project level data.
 In addition to project level data, we have reported CoC-level person counts.
-In some situations, project-level person counts aggregated to the CoC-level (the counts that make up the weight components) will indicate no participation (i.e., zero people experiencing homelessness) while another LSA dataset at the CoC-level will indicate participation (i.e., greater than zero people experiencing homelessness).
-In these situations, the CoC's participation status and person counts used for calculating the weights are adjusted to reflect this inconsistency.
-To calculate this adjustment factor, we first divide the participating person count aggregated from the project level across all CoCs by the participating person count aggregated from the CoC swith this inconsistency, which then becomes the participating person component at these CoCs for estimating the weights.
-The additional participating person component is included in the weight calculations.
+In some situations, project-level person counts aggregated to the CoC-level (the counts that make up the weight components) will indicate no participation (i.e., zero people experiencing homelessness) while another LSA dataset at the CoC-level will indicate participation (i.e., greater than zero people experiencing homelessness).15 In these situations, the CoC's participation status and person counts used for calculating the weights are adjusted to reflect this inconsistency.
+To calculate this adjustment factor, we first divide the participating person count